deprecatum/arduino_airsoft_bomb/README.md

 # arduino_airsoft_bomb
-Code for a simple airsoft bomb.
+Code for a simple airsoft bomb, using LCD, keypad and Arduino Nano.